 After work experiences as radio host, freelance photographer and communication consultant, he embraced visual art as his profession.

-He lives and paints in Brooklyn, NY.
+He lives and works in Brooklyn, NY.